Charanos/andishi-mvp/developer_unassignment_logic.md

     *   Project deleted with no other active assignments for the developer.
     *   Project deleted with other active assignments for the developer.
     *   Manual unassignment before `estimatedCompletionDate`.
+    *   Null/undefined handling for `busyUntilDate` and `isAvailable` fields.
+    *   Data consistency between Users and DeveloperProfiles collections.